vyviansomaya/AndroidApp/README.md

 ## To execute :
 ### run the below command from the root directory
 - ionic serve
-- or find the apk file and open it in an android emulator.
+- or find the apk file to open it in the android emulator.